ACP-267: Primary Network validator uptime requirement increases from 80% to 90%.Read the proposal

 Avalanche - Ethereum APIs

-In addition to the standard Ethereum APIs, Avalanche offers eth_baseFee, eth_maxPriorityFeePerGas, and eth_getChainConfig.
+In addition to the standard Ethereum APIs, Avalanche offers eth_baseFee, eth_getChainConfig, eth_callDetailed, eth_getBadBlocks, eth_suggestPriceOptions, and the eth_newAcceptedTransactions subscription.

 They use the same endpoint as standard Ethereum APIs: